MattPieti/MattPieti.github.io/_projects/2maze/index.md

 ### Introduction

 This was a lab project done for EE346: Microprocessor Principles and Applications.
 The project spanned the entire semester.
-Individual project parts were done as 6 lab assignments with pre-labs.
+Individual project parts were completed as 6 lab assignments with pre-labs.
+Our individual maze solutions were uniquely tied to our student ID numbers.

 The goal of this project was to simulate a bear traversing a 20-by-20 maze with each square in the maze grid represented by an ordered pair in hexadecimal.
 Some squares contained bees with a number indicating how many were there.
 All programming was done in AVR Assembly.
+Navigation behavior was governed by finite state machines and indirect addressing.
+The project emphasized correct low-level memory access and implementation of specified navigation rules across a series of incremental assignments.

 {% include image-gallery.html images="MazeFull.PNG" height="400" %}

+## Brief Project Part Summaries

 ### Part 1: Individual path and flowchart